Lean Project Management

 - implementation of excessive functionality into the project.

 - extra time waste through bureaucracy and solving different business issues with other people.

 Principle 2.
 Fast speed of project delivery

-Short work periods are what impact this velocity: each iteration allows teams to make up a specific product version with its viable functions.
+Short work periods impact this velocity: each iteration allows teams to make up a specific product version with its viable functions.
 The short-term and frequent releases let customers be the owners of a finished product, which makes the development process better and faster.

 Principle 3.
 Focus on continuous learning and team motivation

 Lean is more than just a working practice.
 It combines the most valuable resource – people and continuous learning.
 That’s why it is crucial to provide people with a comfortable environment for work, creativity, and personal fulfillment.
 A motivated working team will definitely lead to victory.

 The easiest way to implement it is constant education to get new working experience and using many new practices.
 Project managers should constantly care about reading professional books, improving their qualifications, visiting related conferences or seminars, and in general, being the leaders of the project development process.